Policy Analysis

 Eugene Bardach's Eightfold Path

-1. Define the problem
+1. Define the problem - Clarify the issue needing attention

-3. Construct the alternatives
+3. Construct alternatives - Identify possible policy solutions

-8. Tell your story
+8. Tell your story - Communicate findings effectively

 Modern Policy Analysis